Enrique1987/databricks/01_02_Data_Engineer_Professional/06_Solution-Long-Questions-Exam-Preparation-DE-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;D. is incorrect.
 In this situation, it is unnecessary to use the df.window method, which is used to create sliding windows of data.
 Micro-batches rather than real-time processing of the data are used.

-*Lesson learned* micro-batching is indeed a form of real-time processing, though it´s a bit different from what is traditionally considere "pure" real-time processing.
+*Lesson learned* micro-batching is indeed a form of real-time processing, though itÂ´s a bit different from what is traditionally considere "pure" real-time processing.
 In micro-batching, datais collected and processend in small, discrete batches, or "micro-batches" that are processed sequentially and typically very quickly, often within seconds and miliseconds.
 This approach allows systems to handle streaming data in near-real-time while mainteining some of the efficiencies of batch processing.